Barchok-Kiposmet/Task_Manager/README.md

 ## Setup/Installation Requirements

-- Fork repository and clone.
-After cloning the repository and run npm install.
+- Fork the repository and clone it.
+After cloning the repository, run npm install.
-- Run Code . or Atom . depending on the editor’s choice.
+- Use a code editor of your choice.

 ## Known Bugs
-- The site is not responsive enough for some devices.
+- There are no known bugs- Raise an issue if you experience any challenge.

 ## Technologies Used